 A system of self-evaluation encourages students to reflect on the benefits of CAS participation to themselves and to others, and to evaluate the understanding and insights acquired.

-For more information on the CAS program and the IB, please click on the link below.
+For more information on the CAS program and the IB, please click here.